 Note that the most recent round of the National Cancer Diagnosis Audit has now closed.
+If you are interested in hearing about our next audit, please

 The National Cancer Diagnosis Audit (NCDA) uses primary and secondary care data relating to patients diagnosed with cancer and will start this year by looking at cases diagnosed in 2014.
 This will help us understand patterns of cancer diagnosis for all cancer types, across the UK prior to the 2015 NICE guidelines for suspected cancer referral, so that in time, we can assess the impact of the new referral guidelines.